 The frequency of this problem across different markets, countries and health sectors shows there is systematic failure in health care delivery (Brownlee et al. 2017; Saini et al. 2017).
 And the implications of inappropriate care have significant flow-on effects to global public health policy, not to mention the individual patients and health sector workers involved.

-In this study we develop a field experiment with simulated patients to assess pharmacy over-the-counter compliance in diagnosis and treatment using therapeutic guidelines as a clinical benchmark
+In this study we developed a field experiment with simulated patients to assess pharmacy over-the-counter compliance in diagnosis and treatment using therapeutic guidelines as a clinical benchmark.

 Funding / Grants